semprag/semprag.github.io/reviewers.md

 ## Anonymity

 We do not require that submitted papers be anonymous, since this is frequently an unattainable goal.
 However, the author of a paper has the right to remain anonymous to the reviewers throughout the review process.
-In that case, the author will take care to anonymize the paper, and will include in a clearly visible position on the front page the text “Submitted to for anonymous review.”
+In that case, the author will take care to anonymize the paper, and will include in a clearly visible position on the front page the text "Submitted for anonymous review."
 The reviewers are then considered under obligation not to attempt to discern the identity of the author.
 Please take this seriously.

 ## The review

-If you accept to be a reviewer of this paper, please read through the paper, and in your report to us address questions A–C, and optionally D, below.
+If you accept to be a reviewer of this paper, please read through the paper, and in your report to us address questions A-C, and optionally D, below.
 Note that a perfectly adequate review might be just a page long (or even shorter).
 Many reviewers go beyond the call of duty and provide us with editorial advice (and lists of typos and the like); that is of